Sub-principles

 - Very early formation stage, rotating as it organizes

-The Pattern: Dense center + orbiting bodies + diffuse cloud appears at every observable scale.
+The pattern is consistent: dense center + orbiting bodies + diffuse cloud appears at every observable scale.

 Mathematical Scaling Laws